priscofarina/fse-charts/README.md

 ## Helm Repository Management

-You can use the following commands to search for and fetch a specific version of one of the services listed above:
+The following commands can be used to search for and retrieve a specific version of one of the services mentioned above:

 ```bash
 helm repo add fse https://ministero-salute.github.io/it-fse-gtw-helm